Broadcasting solutions on networked systems of phase oscillators: Stability of equilibrium points

 If $i_1, i_2 \in V(G_i)$ and $i_1 \neq i_2,$ then

 Finally, we need to consider the case $i_1=i_2$ and $i_1 \in V(G_i)$.
-For this part, we observe that $J(\bm{\theta^}{\ast})$ is a semimagic square matrix with line sum equal to zero.
+For this part, we observe that $J(\bm{\theta^}{\ast})$ is a semimagic square matrix with line sums equal to zero.
 We can then see that